emiliancristea11/Manual_Testing_Jira/Manual_Testing_Jira.md

 1.1.5 Risks detected <br>
 Project risks: <br>
 * Supplier issues
-* Tehnical issues
+* Technical issues

 Product risks: <br>
 (enumerati aici toate riscurile de produs pe care le-ati identificat pentru proiectul vostru)
 * low usability
 * low performance

-1.1.6 Evaluating entry criteria
+1.1.6 Evaluating entry criteria <br>
 The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.

 ### 1.2 Test Monitoring and Control
-I realized Test Monitoring and Control stage because it is a phase that is done during the whole testing process with the aim of comparing actual progress and test plan.
+I realized the Test Monitoring and Control stage because it is a phase that is done during the whole testing process with the aim of comparing actual progress and test plan.
 ![test metrics](https://github.com/emiliancristea11/Manual_Testing_Jira/assets/148649851/4fb0a15f-4be1-4da6-b367-b967bf54d583)

 ### 1.3 Test Analysis